Canadian Experience Class What Happens after Approval

 When you arrive in Canada, you will be greeted by an officer from the Canada Border Services Agency (CBSA).

 The officer will ask to see your passport and other travel documents.
-Make sure they are not packed in your luggage, and that you have them with you.
+Make sure they are not packed in your luggage and that you have them with you.
 This will help speed up your entry to Canada.

-Make sure you have:
+Make sure you have the following:

-• your valid passport or travel documents.
+• Your valid passport or travel documents.
 Your passport must be a regular, private passport.
 You cannot immigrate to Canada with a diplomatic, government service or public affairs passport.

 The officer will ask you a few questions to make sure you are still eligible to immigrate to Canada.
 The questions will be a lot like the ones you answered when you applied.
 This should only take a few minutes.